SinaSys/items_selector/README.md

 <br>

 # Introduction
 This package provides a flexible and customizable solution for selecting items from a list.
 It supports both single and multi-selection modes, as well as the ability to define initial items (either fixed and non-selectable or selectable).
-The package offers versatile display options, including scrollable lists (horizontally or vertically), grid views, and wrap-based layouts for dynamic, multi-line item arrangements.
+The package offers versatile display options, including scrollable lists (horizontal or vertical), grid views, wrap-based layouts for dynamic multi-line arrangements, radio button lists with RadioSelector, and checkbox lists with CheckBoxSelector.
 Additionally, it is fully generic and supports all data types, making it adaptable to various use cases.

 <br>